Equity crowdfunding: Canada

 Canada's first equity crowdfunding portal is Optimize Capital Markets which launched in Ontario in September 2009.
 In June 2013, the Ontario Securities Commission announced that it was allowing an Ontario-only portal for accredited investors.
 The province of Saskatchewan made equity crowdfunding legal in December 2013.

 On May 14, 2015, the securities regulatory authorities of British Columbia, Saskatchewan, Manitoba, Québec, New Brunswick and Nova Scotia announced that they were adopting substantially harmonized registration and prospectus exemptions (the start-up crowdfunding exemptions) to allow start-up and early-stage companies in these jurisdictions to raise up to $500,000 per calendar year through online funding portals.
 These exemptions will be in effect until May 13, 2020.

 China

-On November 19, 2014 in the State Council address, prime minister Li Keqiang endorsed equity crowdinvesting as part of financial innovation to solve financing difficulties for small and medium enterprises.
+On November 19, 2014, in the State Council address, prime minister Li Keqiang endorsed equity crowdinvesting as part of financial innovation to solve financing difficulties for small and medium enterprises.
 On January 20, 2015, the China Securities Regulatory Commission (CSRC) approved the first eight equity crowdinvesting platforms.

+Cyprus

+The Cyprus Securities and Exchange Commission updated their legislation in 2024 to regulate Crowdfunding firms offering CSP (Crowdfunding Service Provider) licenses to Cyprus Investment Firms.
+A public register is maintained on the CySEC government website listing all firms that possess the CSP sub-license.
+The oldest CSP licensed crowdfunding company in Cyprus is CrowdX, whose underlying company Eurivex has been offering stock market listings, pre-IPO and regulated fundraising services since 2012.

 Estonia

+The largest equity crowdfunded company in Estonia is Change, which has raised over €20M to-date.
 The first equity crowdfunding system was launched in August 2015 by Fundwise.
 There is no special law regarding crowdfunding but there is a Good Practice of Crowdfunding guidelines that were set up by Finance Estonia industry association and Deloitte in 2016.
 Estonia is home to the only equity crowdfunding platform in Europe that is licensed for trading of investments in a secondary marketplace, Funderbeam, which is licensed by the FCA (UK) EFSA (Estonia) & MAS (Singapore).

+European Union

+On October 7, 2020 the European Parliament approved EU Regulation 2020/1503 on European crowdfunding service providers for businesses (ECSP), which entered into force on November 10, 2021.
+From November 10, 2023, at the end of a transition period, the ECSP Regulation will definitively replace the national regulations of the countries belonging to the European Union.